sintro/awesome-share-buttons/README.md

 This gem makes it easy to add Font-Awesome social share buttons to your rails app.

 ## Context
-I fork this gem to add the popup option to share a page (I don't know why the author disabled it)
+I forked this gem to add the popup option to share a page (I don't know why the author disabled it)

 ## Sites list